Insurance a Priority As Traveling Americans Are Eager to Cruise Again

 “The results of this survey show travelers are, once again, feeling comfortable cruising,” said InsureMyTrip Product Director Meghan Walch, in the press release.
 “The cruise industry took a big hit during the pandemic.
 It is encouraging to see the cruise industry bounce back after a couple of tough years.”

-New data-driven reports by InsureMyTrip and CruiseCompete show that September, October, November, and December are the most popular months to take a cruise.
+New data-driven reports by InsureMyTrip and CruiseCompete show that September, October, November and December are the most popular months to take a cruise.

 Jump in cruise prices

 Cruise vacations are getting more expensive.
-Research from the InsureMyTrip found that the average cost of a cruise trip so far this year is $6,367 — an increase from $5,420 in 2019 before the pandemic.
+Research from InsureMyTrip found that the average cost of a cruise trip so far this year is $6,367 — an increase from $5,420 in 2019 before the pandemic.

 Understanding travel insurance for cruises